cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/exchange-online-uses-tls-to-secure-email-connections.md

 ## TLS certificate information for Exchange Online

 The certificate information used by Exchange Online is described in the following table.
 If your business partner is setting up forced TLS on their email server, you will need to provide this information to them.
 Be aware that for security reasons, our certificates do change from time to time.
 We have rolled out an update to our certificate within our datacenters.
-The new certificate is valid from July 26, 2018.
+The new certificate is valid from September 3, 2018.

- **Current certificate information valid from July 26, 2018**
+ **Current certificate information valid from September 3, 2018**

 |**Attribute**|**Value**|
 |:-----|:-----|